APersonHmm/hypixel-discord-chat-bridge/README.md

 > [!WARNING]
 > This software allows access to Hypixel using Mineflayer, a non-standard Minecraft client.
 Using this application carries the risk of your Minecraft account being banned from Hypixel.
 Therefore, use it at your own discretion.
 I hold no responsibility for any bans resulting from its usage.

+> [!WARNING]
+> This code is held up by hopes and dreams.
+It was made with AI and random googling by a random dude.

 <hr>

 If you found this project helpful or interesting, please consider giving it a star.
 It helps other developers find the project and shows your appreciation for the work that went into it.
 Thank you!